liang2kl/mkdocs-blogging-plugin/docs/index.md

 - When `paging` in *category settings* is set to `false`, if `size` is not set, all posts will be displayed on the first page; otherwise the first
 `size` posts will be displayed and *the rest will not*.
+- `exclude_index` in *global settings* is used to exclude the index page from the blog collection.
+This is useful when you want to use the index page as a landing page for your blog.
+- `use_root_dirs` in *global settings* is used to automatically create blog pages for each root directory.
+Theses pages will be named after the directory name.
+- `config_filename` in *global settings* is used to define the filename of the configuration file.
+See the [category specific options](#category-specific-settings) section for more details.

 ## Publish with Github Pages